Online Video Marketing: The Ultimate Guide to Growing Your Business

 Don’t Just Be a Salesman

 People are more likely to be interested if they can relate to what they’re watching.
-If you have a character in your video, make them feel they are a real person; don’t let them feel like a robot that is just reading off a script.
+If you have a character in your video, make them feel they are real; don’t let them feel like a robot just reading off a script.

 Appeal to their requirements organically rather than forcing your message on them.
-It might seem like a risky approach given your newcomer nature, but don’t worry about potentially losing leads with this process.
+Given your newcomer nature, this might seem like a risky approach, but don’t worry about potentially losing leads with this process.
 It’ll pay off in the long run.

 Entice Them

-It is pivotal to grab the interest of the consumer straight away in a video.
-You need to seduce them so much that they’re willing to continue to watch; people’s attention spans can be short, especially online.
+It is pivotal to grab the consumer’s interest immediately in a video.
+You need to seduce them so much that they’re willing to continue watching; people’s attention spans can be short, especially online.

 Do not waffle at the start; lay out the benefits of purchasing this product or service.
 Ask the viewer questions, and make them feel like they’re having a proper conversation.

-Building connections with a viewer results in them researching your business further and checking out what you have to offer them.
+Building connections with a viewer results in them further researching your business and checking out what you offer them.

 It is very plausible that there are other options on the market, so be sure to offer what they’re looking for.
 Don’t be afraid to put a little humour in your video; making someone laugh releases positive emotions.